 No tourist's visit is complete without a visit to MBK – opposite the Bangkok Art and Culture Center – for some shopping.

-My friends bought some t-shirts, we also had a sneaky Svensons.
+My friends bought some t-shirts, we also had a sneaky Svensons while we were there.

 Evening